 true, as shown in this sample YAML, sidecars

 will be automatically injected with your service deployment by default.
 Also, note

 that a metrics stanza has been added for you, and that the

 entry has been set to

 injected for each deployment is configured to merge Envoy metrics with your

 registered service metrics into a single metrics endpoint that Prometheus will

-To install a demo instance of both Prometheus and Grafana to your mesh using the Prometheus
+To install a demo instance of Prometheus to your mesh using the Prometheus

-with this configuration, upgrading to future versions of the Consul Helm chart may result in Prometheus
+with this configuration, upgrading to future versions of the Consul Helm chart may

 »View in Consul UI